Location: Bowling Green Bay National Park, North Queensland, Australia

 Duration: Including minimal breaks, two days (day one, 10 hours; day two, 6 hours)

-Best time of year: May to October, avoid cyclone season, stinger season & summer
+Best time of year: May to October, avoid cyclone season, stinger season, and summer

 Environment: Coastal sand spit, beach front, mangrove wetlands

-This one's for all the beach lovers out there.
+This one is for all the beach lovers out there.
 Go remote and have your own private beach getaway.
 Visit an active lighthouse at the end of the headland, near the base of the sandspit.
 See in your own eyes all the rubbish washed up onto the shore.
 Sharks, dingoes, no drinking water and kilometre after kilometre of sand spit ensure that this walk will be more adventurous than most other beach walks.
-It's not just a boring beach walk, this hike will take your through different terrains as you navigation through dead mangrove forests and the sand spit.
+It's not just a boring beach walk, this hike will take you through different terrains as you navigation through dead mangrove forests and the sand spit.
 It's an interesting beach with human rubbish littered throughout.

-Over 4000 years old and still growing, this 22 kilometre long sandy cape is a place for local Quad bikers, fisherman and boaters to explore on their weekend; though not many venture too far from home.
-The northshore current has been depositing the sand over many years creating this lengthy headland ending with a long low sandspit and wetlands habitat.
-Cape Bowling Green is a truly remarkable spit which extends 22 kilometres out into the sea.
+Over 4000 years old and still growing, this 22 kilometre long sandy cape is a place for local Quad bikers, fishermen and boaters to explore on their weekends; though not many venture too far from home.
+The north shore current has been depositing the sand over many years creating this lengthy headland ending with a long low sandspit and wetlands habitat.
+Cape Bowling Green is a truly remarkable spit that extends 22 kilometres out into the sea.
 It is north of Ayr and is reached through the tiny community of Alva 16 kilometres from Ayr.
 Much of the spit is less than 1 kilometre wide.

-Many ships wrecking at Cape Bowling Green necessitated the construction of a lighthouse at the cape and is home to a diverse array of coastal wetlands.
+Many ships wrecking at Cape Bowling Green necessitated the construction of a lighthouse at the cape which is home to a diverse array of coastal wetlands.
 The diversity and extent of wetlands, including the wildlife it supports, has led to large parts of the bay being listed as a Ramsar site, a wetland of international importance, under the Ramsar Convention.
 Mangroves line the western shore and cyclone-battered beach makes up the eastern side.
-In many places mangroves have been screwed out of the sand by past cyclones.
+In many places, mangroves have been screwed out of the sand by past cyclones.
 The vast mangroves could well be home to crocodiles.